Ban Opera House Nets

 We urge the Queensland Government to hurry up and ban opera house death traps in all Queensland public waters.

 Send an email to the Hon.
 Mark Furner MP, Minister for Agricultural Industry Development and Fisheries and Minister for Rural Communities and the Hon.
-Meaghan Scanlon MP, Minister for the Environment and the Great Barrier Reef and Minister for Science and Youth Affairs to say we need to change the legislation/regulation around the use of Opera House Nets in Queensland now!
+Leanne Linard MP, Minister for the Environment and the Great Barrier Reef, Minister for Science and Minister for Multicultural Affairs, to say we need to change the legislation/regulation around the use of Opera House Nets in Queensland now!